Advertisement

 Vegetarian fiesta skillet

-Lean protein can come from plant sources, too.
-To create this Mexican-inspired meal, begin by sautéing two cloves of minced garlic and a quarter cup of chopped white onion with a tablespoon of olive oil.
-Once translucent and fragrant, add one cup of dry, rinsed quinoa, a cup each of low-sodium vegetable broth, black beans and yellow corn, drained and rinsed if you choose a canned variety, and a can of diced tomatoes.
+To create this Mexican-inspired meal, begin by sautéing 2 cloves of minced garlic and 1/4 cup of chopped white onion with 1 tablespoon of olive oil.
+Once translucent and fragrant, add 1 cup of dry and rinsed quinoa, a 14-ounce can diced tomatoes, and 1 cup each of low-sodium vegetable broth, black beans, and yellow corn.
+If you use canned beans and corn, drain and rinse them first.

-Dish up a fourth of the batch and you're ready to eat!
-Each serving contains 336 calories and almost 12 grams of protein, plus, vitamins A and C, iron and folate.
-You can top your bowl with shredded cheddar cheese or a bit of avocado, but be sure to tally those calories, too.
-A quarter cup of cheese contains 110 calories and a quarter of an avocado, about 81 calories.
+The recipe makes four servings.
+Each contains 336 calories and almost 12 grams of protein, plus vitamins A and C, iron, and folate.
+You can top your bowl with shredded cheddar cheese or a bit of avocado.

 Fillet of salmon